Here are some tips to help new budtenders enter the retail cannabis space

 Cannabis dispensaries are becoming more competitive as new markets emerge in recreational fronts, and budtenders are needing to pull up their socks to portray a professional, helpful image as the industry continues to sophisticate.

 New to budtending and ready to stand out amongst the crowd and rise amongst the dispensary staff ranks?
 Here are 10 tips that may help you:

-Do your due diligence when loading pre-weighs or at point of sale distribution.
+Don’t have your shop be the next Sweet Leaf, do your due diligence when loading pre-weighs or at point of sale distribution.
 Numbers matter, especially when compliance is at stake.
 Any dispensary staff member or management representative will agree that compliance is a tough game, but a necessary one.
 Don’t let compliance slip, or you could risk your job in serious ways.
 Engage in regular self-monitoring techniques to make sure you aren’t causing a discrepancy in any sales or inventory figures that could turn heads.

 Cannabis products and labels have become so regulated that there should really be no question as to how much cannabis is contained within a dose of an edible or other concentrated product.
 When you see someone trying a new concentrate or edible product, ensure you have a conversation about dosing, and help them read the labels that show them exactly what they’re ingesting.

 Get Insights Into Lifestyle: